 And with minority groups already impacted by issues like racial inequality in the workplace and a lack of access to financial services, low wage gig work without benefits may play a role in widening the gap.

-Business owners who are interested in using gig work to scale their operations have the opportunity to be thoughtful about their approach.
+Small business owners who are interested in using gig work to scale their operations on-demand have the opportunity to be thoughtful about their approach.
 Some questions to consider include:

 - When is gig work an appropriate (and fair) alternative to hiring full-time or part-time employees?